rbisdorff/Digraph3/docSphinx/pearls.rst

 Historical notes
 ................

-Following the observation that an independent absorbent choice in an acyclic digraph corresponds to the zero values of the associated *Grundy* function, *J. Riguet* [RIG-1948p]_ introduced the name **noyau** (kernel) for such a choice.
+Following the observation that an independent absorbent choice in an acyclic digraph corresponds to the zero values --the kernel-- of the associated *Grundy* function, *J. Riguet* [RIG-1948p]_ introduced the name **noyau** (kernel) for such a choice.
 Terminal kernels where in the sequel studied by *Claude Berge* [BER-1958p]_ in the context of Combinatorial Game Theory.
 Initial kernels --independent and dominating choices-- were introduced under the name game solutions by *John von Neumann* [NEU-1944p]_.
 The absorbent version of the crisp kernel equation system  was first introduced by *Schmidt G. and Ströhlein Th.* [SCH-1985p]_ in the context of their thorough exploration of relational algebra.

 The fuzzy version of kernel equation systems was first investigated by *Kitainik L.* [KIT-1993p]_.
 Commenting on this work at a meeting in Spring 1995 of the EURO Working Group on Multicriteria Decision Aiding in Lausanne (Switzerland), *Marc Roubens* feared that solving such fuzzy kernel equation systems could be computationally difficult.
 Triggered by his pessimistic remark and knowing about kernel equation systems and the *Neumann* fixpoint theorem ([NEU-1944p]_, [SCH-1985p]_), I immediately started to implement in Prolog a solver for the valued version of Equation :math:`T(Y)`, the equation system serving as constraints for a discrete labelling of all possible rational solution vectors.
 And in Summer 1995, we luckily obtained with a commercial finite domain solver the very first valued initial and terminal kernels from a didactic outranking digraph of order 8, well known in the multiple-criteria decision aiding community.
 The computation took several seconds on a CRAY 6412 superserver with 12 processors operating in a nowadays ridiculous CPU speed of 90 Mhz.
 The labelled solution vectors, obtained in the sequel for any outranking digraph with a single initial or terminal kernel, were structured in a way that suggested the converging stages of the *Neumann* fixpoint algorithm and so gave the initial hint for our Algorithm ([BIS-1996p]_, [BIS-1997p]_).